lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Breadcrumbs/README.md

 # Breadcrumbs

-This is the Twig implementation of the [Breadcrumbs] component.
+This is the Twig implementation of the [Breadcrumbs][breadcrumbs] component.

 Basic example usage: